richban/pcpp-2017/exams/pcpp-2017/ANSWERS.md

 ### 6.1
 * Describe a situation where the above does not achieve consensus.
 Check and state might change between
-Because of the volatile...read iterrupted
+Because of the volatile...read interrupted
 ### 6.2
 * Now consider the variant where the consensus method is declared synchronized.
 Which requirement for consensus protocols is violated by this solution?
 Give an example execution.